twitter/communitynotes/documentation/about/introduction.md

 Community Notes aims to create a better-informed world, by empowering people on Twitter to collaboratively add helpful notes to Tweets that might be misleading.

 {% inline wrap="false" %}
-{% atmImage maxWidth="40" width="40" src="./images/people.svg" alt="Vector icon of 3 people together" /%}
+{% atmImage widthControl="width" width="30" src="./images/people.svg" alt="Vector icon of 3 people together" /%}
 {% stack %}
 **Contributors write and rate notes**